 Flute Quartet “QUATTRO” raise £519 for Karibuni

-Students from Aylesbury Music Centre performed a concert to raise funds for the Karibuni Trust on Saturday 6 March 2010 at Aylesbury Methodist Church.
+Students from Aylesbury Music Centre performed a concert to raise funds for the Karibuni Children on Saturday 6 March 2010 at Aylesbury Methodist Church.
 The talented young people aged from 14 to 18 performed a range of different music on flutes, oboes and bassoons.
 The Flute Choir (with 17 players) started and ended the concert with a lively selection of pieces including “The Flute of the Bumble Bee”.
 Flute players also played individually, in a trio and as “Quattro”.
 “Grenadilla” is a group of oboe and bassoon players who also performed as an oboe trio and a quartet of oboes and bassoons.+ -

 Two brothers, David (29) and Stephen (28) Heylings from